 Buy the right bag.

 Make sure your sleeping bag is rated for the lowest temperature possible in the area where you’re camping.
 A summer sleeping bag won’t keep you warm on a winter night, and no matter how many layers you have on when you go to sleep, if your bag isn’t keeping the biting cold out, you’ll never get comfortable.

-- Get comfortable.
-And, get away from that hard, COLD ground.
-Use an inflatable sleeping pad or a closed cell foam pad.
-You’ll have a better sleeping surface and a layer between you and the cold ground.
+Get away from that hard, COLD ground.
+Sleeping directly or even with a thin layer on a cold surface, like dirt or rocks or even grass, will inevitably make you feel colder, too.
+An easy fix it to use an inflatable sleeping pad or a closed cell foam pad.
+This will enhance the warming of your bag, and you’ll have a better sleeping surface and a layer between you and the cold ground.

 Your feet count.

 Plenty of heat escapes our bodies through our extremities, with the most escaping through our heads and our feet.
 By keeping both covered and cozy, you’ll be able to better regulate your overall body temperature.
 An old-fashioned hot water bottle is fabulous, but if it’s not practical, take some of your extra clothing (nothing with moisture) and stuff the bottom of the bag.
 Your feet can burrow in and stay warm.
 This is especially true for women, whose extremities tend to be colder as your physiology works to keep your core and abdomen warmer.